 Dryland started in 2015 on the internet.
 We went into print in 2016 (under Ponte Las Pilas Press).
 We are an independent literary journal (not a nonprofit) and plan to stay that way.

 Interested in getting involved?
 Hit us up.

 Viva Padilla is a poet and writer from South Central L.A.
-She has had poems appear in places like The Acentos Review, Cultural Weekly, Coiled Serpent and wearemitu; and has read at Casa de las Americas in Havana, Cuba.
+She has had poems appear in places like PANK, The Acentos Review, Cultural Weekly, and wearemitú; and has read at Casa de las Americas in Havana, Cuba.
 She is currently working on the summer art exhibition Every.
 Thing.
 Changes. with L.A.
 Forum for Architecture and Urban Design.

 Nikolai Garcia grew up South Central L.A., but has been living in Compton for almost two decades.
 His poems have been published in Latino Book Review, Huizache, Cultural Weekly, Drunk Monkeys, Sad Girl Review, and other literary journals.
 His first chapbook, Nuclear Shadows of Palm Trees, was released by DSTL Arts.

 Amanda Orozco has worked at various literary nonprofits, agencies, and publishers in New York since 2017.
 She has a Master's in Publishing: Digital and Print Media from NYU and an insatiable love for coffee, ramen, and tacos.
 Though she currently lives in New York, she is in the process of finding her way back to L.A., which will always be home.

 Jenise Miller is a Black Panamanian urban planner and writer from

 Compton.
 She is a Pushcart-nominated poet and Voices of Our Nations

 Arts (VONA) alumna.
 She is the author of the poetry chapbook "The

 Blvd' and has published work in KCET Artbound, Boom California,